Ol' Buffalo Aviation Page

 There's my precious new GPS -- bought it on eBay!
 In the center of the screen, one can see the nose gear.
 To the right and on the near edge of the dirt road is the mark left by the initial impact of the nose.

 My wife's injuries included a compound fracture of the right tibia and fibula (lower leg bones) and fractured/dislocated bones in the left foot, and a fractured sternum where the yoke hit her.
 My injuries were limited to bruises, a 12-stitch laceration on the left hand, a fracture in the left ankle, a dislocation in the shoulder, and my pride.
 We were very lucky to have survived.
 A couple of the people in the emergency room said that we were surrounded by angels.
 Of that, I am sure.
-But some of those angels included the members Tonopah's all-volunteer EMT team and fired department who took care of us at the crash scene and got us to the hospital.
+But some of those angels included the members Tonopah's all-volunteer EMT team and fire department who took care of us at the crash scene and got us to the hospital.
 More mortal angels cared for our injuries in the Tonopah hospital and flew my wife to Las Vegas for care that Tonopah was unable to provide.
 After my wife's release from the hospital, still more angels (our neighbors) bought in home-cooked meals so I could focus on tending my wife.

 Of course, I have gone over this accident in my mind a thousand times.
 All I can come up with is that I was unable to cope with a combination of factors which included high density altitude, high gross weight, wind shear, disruption of airflow over the wing and elevator due to the open door, the distraction of the open door, degraded performance due to the drag of the open door, and insufficient altitude to recover from the un-commanded pitch and roll.

-The FAA/NTSB accident investigation revealed that my Beechcraft Sierras were the subject of a 1990 Beechcraft "Safety Communique" concerning cabin door operation/openings.
+The FAA/NTSB accident investigation revealed that Beechcraft Sierras were the subject of a 1990 Beechcraft "Safety Communique" concerning cabin door operation/openings.
 The Communique states that an open cabin door does not change an airplane's flight characteristics.
 However, it does state that an aircraft's climb performance can be decreased up to 130 feet per minute from handbook values, and that the decrease in climb performance can be more significant at high density altitudes.
 The performance section of the Pilot's Operating Handbook indicates the airplane should climb at about 300 feet per minute at the gross weight we had on that day.
 Subtract from that a 130 feet-per-minute penalty for an open door and the airplane can be expect to climb, at best, 170 feet per minute.
 That's just not much performance to deal with wind shear a few feet above the surface.

 With over 20,000 hours in my logbook with nary a scratch on an airplane, I can say I'm no rookie.
 Nevertheless, I got into a very serious situation that I could have avoided by waiting a few hours for cooler air and for the gusty winds to die down.
 I could have flown with a lighter fuel load (we only need a bit more than half the 40 gallons we had on board).
 My wife and I could have traveled with a bit less luggage.
 I could have checked the security of that door one more time.